adambushman/ggplot2-learn-and-practice/geographic-plots/README.md

 ## Core Packages I Used to Learn & Practice

-{usmap} for constructing country, state, county borders for plotting {ggmap} for extracting longitude/latitude values for various locations {ggplot2} for additional layers and themes
+{usmap} and {tigris} for constructing country, state, county borders for plotting

+{ggmap} for extracting longitude/latitude values for various locations

+{ggplot2} for additional layers and themes

 ## Additional Resources I Used to Learn & Practice